Coconut oil benefits weight loss by:

 Carbs and LCFAs from food generally take only one path (by traveling through the bloodstream) to energize our cells and hike cellular activity.
 But MCFAs in coconut oil use two approaches to accomplish the same mission.
 How so?

 You'll feel the burning sensation somewhere close to your stomach and below your chest when MCFAs are burned in the liver as fuel and heat is produced (thermogenesis).
-The feeling is particularly more apparent in cooler environment.
+The feeling is particularly more apparent in cooler environment and of course, when you consume more coconut oil.

 Energy conversion (burning of MCFAs) in the liver produces heat (thermogenic effect), which in turn excites the entire body cells (cells that are closer to the liver get more heat energy).
 Just like when you heat up water its molecules move rapidly (molecules that are closer to the fire move faster).